2018 Update: Open daily from September 29 – October 31, 2018 from 9 am – 6 pm. Check out my list of 50 family-friendly fall events around Connecticut.

 1355 Boston Post Road, Guilford, CT 203-453-2338

-The Little Red Barn at Bishop’s Orchards has been on my list of 50 fall activities for families in CT for a few years now.
+The Little Red Barn at Bishop’s Orchards has been on my list of fall bucket list for a few years now.
 This fall I finally got a chance to visit all the fun this shoreline farm has to offer.
 It features a farm store, fruit picking, a food tuck, pumpkin picking and family-friendly fall activities.

 Bishops Orchards is a fifth generation produce farm.
 They’ve grown from a simple family farm to a wholesale grower of fruits and vegetables for New York and New England.
 Visit their store to purchase farm-fresh goods, pick-your-own fruits, join the CSA, or enjoy the seasonal fall activities.